ebeaufay/UltraGlobe/README.md

 There's support for WMS and OGC 3DTiles and partial I3S support.
 There are also a few custom layers allowing fancy visualizations (Google earth 3DTiles, volumetric clouds, Moving tracks..).

+Oh, and volumetric clouds are implemented out of the box.

 Vector Layers and physics are in the works.

 ## startup project